iterative/ldb-resources/documentation/Command-summary.md

 `ADD` builds a list of objects referenced by their hashsum, storage location, or source dataset, and applies optional filters to rectify this list.
 Objects passing the filters are merged into the currently staged dataset.

-By default, when a data object is added to the workspace dataset, an associated annotation will be added with it.
-If datasets are passed to `ADD`, the annotations in those dataset will be used, giving preference to the last dataset argument.
-Otherwise LDB identifies the current annotation for the data object in the root dataset, if any, and uses it.
-See the `INDEX` command about how the current annotation is set.
-If a data object is already a member of the workspace dataset and it is added, its annotation will be updated according to this policy.
-This includes removing a data objects annotation if a dataset is added where that data object has not annotation.

-When a data object is added from a dataset, an annotation may be added with it.
-If the object comes from a dataset

-By default, a data object's default annotation is included.
-For datasets, the default annotation is simply the annotation in the dataset.
-During indexing, LDB sets the default annotation for a data object to the last unique annotation indexed for that data object.

 `ADD` allows for multiple objects (or object groups) of one type to be specified in a command.
 If no sources for objects are provided, `ADD` assumes source to be `ds:root` – all objects indexed by LDB.

 While normally `ADD` references sources already indexed by LDB (such objects in a dataset, or pre-indexed objects via valid identifiers), it can also target a storage folder directly.
 In that case, `INDEX` command is automatically run over this folder to ensure the index is up to date.

 A special case for `ADD` arises when targeting ephemeral filesystem (fs) paths outside of configured storage locations.
 Most commonly, such a target would be a current workspace where new objects were added directly, or where some annotations were edited in-place. `ADD` can understand such changes and does the right thing to manage data samples and annotations (this mode of operation is only supported for annotations in the default LDB format, see the `--read-add` option in `ADD-STORAGE` for discussion).

+By default, when a data object is added to the workspace, an associated annotation will go with it.
+The particular annotation version would be determined by the source.
+In case of collisions (same object is added with multiple annotation versions), the latest annotation wins.

 ## object identifiers supported by `ADD`